Vauxoo/vxscreenshots/docs/installation.rst

 Now run 2 tools in order to create all configuration files.::

     $ vxssicon

+Note:
+   On gnome shell you will need this package extra_.

     This should run normally ctrl+c to kill it.